3rd Trimester

 Loose Stools

-Your body naturally clears bowels in preparation for labour
+Your body naturally clears the bowels in preparation for labour

 Insomnia

-From week 36, you will have bi-weekly appointments.
+From week 36, you will have appointments every one to two weeks.
 Your healthcare provider will check baby's position, head engagement and heart rate, your blood pressure and urine.
-Internal examinations and membrane sweeps may be offered from week 40 to encourage labour naturally.
+Membrane sweeps may be offered from week 40 to encourage labour naturally.
 Do not miss these important final checks.

-True labour signs include: regular contractions that get stronger, longer in duration and closer together, waters breaking (gush or trickle), or bloody show.
+True labour signs include regular contractions that get stronger, longer, and closer together, waters breaking as a gush or trickle, and a bloody show.
 Time contractions from the start of one to the start of the next.
-Call your healthcare provider when contractions are 5 minutes apart, lasting 1 minute, for 1 hour (5-1-1 rule).
+Contact your maternity unit when contractions are 5 minutes apart, lasting 1 minute, for at least 1 hour.

 Review your birth preferences with your partner.
-Ensure hospital bag is ready and in the car.
-Have your notes handy.
+Ensure your hospital bag is ready.
+Have your maternity notes to hand.
 Install baby's car seat if not done.
-Stock up on newborn essentials.
-Prepare your home for return - easy meals, clean sheets, baby's area ready.
+Stock up on newborn essentials and prepare your home for your return with easy meals and a clean, ready space.
 Most importantly, try to rest and stay calm.

-If you pass your due date, do not worry - it is completely normal, especially for first babies.
+If you pass your due date, do not worry.
+It is completely normal, especially for first babies.
 Stay active with walks, try relaxation techniques, and continue monitoring movements.
-Your healthcare provider will discuss induction options if you reach 41 weeks.
+Your midwife will discuss monitoring and induction options if you reach 41 weeks.
 Trust that your baby will come when ready.

-• Regular contractions following the 5-1-1 rule (or as advised by your provider)
+• Regular contractions following the 5-1-1 rule, or as advised by your midwife

-• Your waters break (note the time and colour of fluid)
+• Your waters break.
+Note the time and colour of the fluid

-• Severe abdominal pain that doesn't ease between contractions
+• Severe abdominal pain that does not ease between contractions

 • Severe headache, vision changes, or upper abdominal pain